cariappa93/Predicting_customers_ratings_on_Yelp_using_text_reviews/README.md

 # Predicting_customers_ratings_on_Yelp_using_text_reviews

+### Business Case:
 Review Ratings are useful for customers as going through numerous text reviews for a restaurant can be time consuming.
-The ratings given by previous customers can be at times subjective and biased towards users personality.
-This model predicts ratings by only using the text review and cancels out the subjectivity.
+The ratings given can be at times subjective and biased towards users personality.
+68% of the ratings on the website are 4 or 5 on the scale of 1- 5.

+This model predicts ratings by only using the text review while cancelling out the subjectivity and therefore can be used to understand users sentiment towards a business.
+This model can also be extended to predict a customers likely rating of different businesses.

 ### Learnings:
 1. Data Mining using Regular Expressions and APIs